Speed-ESP/speed-framework/docs/modbus/README.md

   - MBAP (Modbus TCP) format
   - RTU (binary with CRC) format
   - ASCII (text with LRC) format
+  - Each transport provides its appropriate default packager
-  - Mix and match transports with packagers
+  - Mix and match transports with custom packagers if needed

 - **Device Management**
   - Automatic device discovery